TCJulian/Data-Analyst-Nanodegree/OpenStreetMap-Raleigh-Analysis/data_wrangling_project.md

 [If you map these coordinates, you can draw the square area that the data was retrieved from by MapZen.](https://www.darrinward.com/lat-long/?id=5a5a8ca8350953.90505480)

 ## Ideas for Additional Improvement
+We can track unique contributions over time and

 ## Conclusion
+Overall, this dataset felt like a sample of the Raleigh-Durham area.
+Though certainly not complete,  the dataset did cover .
+While improvements in uniformity of the data as well as updates to depreciated values can be made, the dataset is currently usable in it's current form.
+I just hope that contributions to the OpenStreetMap see a resurgence, as it provides coders like myself plenty of data to explore.